xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 To explore the software for the nodes that currently form the XMTP network, see the [xmtp-node-go repo](https://github.com/xmtp/xmtp-node-go).

 Ephemera is in the process of building the replication and incentive mechanisms required to decentralize the network.
-These mechanism include:
+These mechanisms include:

 - An on-chain smart contract node registry, which lists the currently active set of XMTP nodes
 - An off-chain broadcast network of nodes run by a set of independent third parties, which handles the majority of the messaging data (loosely ordered, low latency)